 The FLT encourages all donors to obtain an appraisal of the easement by a qualified appraiser.
 Donors must attach a copy of the appraisal (signed by FLT) to IRS Form 8283 to qualify for an income tax deduction.

 The donation of an easement represents a major commitment for any landowner.
 Although the tax benefits may be one incentive for such a gift, most donors give an easement primarily to protect their land.
 By accepting an easement, FLT assumes the legal obligation to uphold the terms of the easement in perpetuity.
 While the donor has made a gift of great significance, FLT has, in a sense, assumed a liability forever.
 In order to assist FLT in fulfilling its present and future responsibilities, contributions (usually tax deductible) must be raised with each easement gift.
 Although the amount of support needed varies, several costs are constant- transactions costs (documents, legal fees, recording fees, title searches) and monitoring costs (baseline inventories, field visits, legal costs, potential enforcement expenses).
 For each easement donation, FLT will set a target for contributions to be raised.
 While this frequently will come from a tax-deductible contribution from the donor, FLT will work with potential donors to find other potential sources (such as foundations or fund raising appeals).

-Although this process may sound quite onerous, landowners (and we at FLT) should try and keep in mind that the goal is to permanently protect those special places that make this such a wonderful community.
-If you need more information please contact Francestown Land Trust at PO Box 132, Francestown, NH 03043, or email at firstname.lastname@example.org.
+The easement process can take some time, but it is also rewarding.
+Landowners (and we at FLT) should try and keep in mind that the goal is to permanently protect those special places that make this such a wonderful community.